-Additional materials consist out of recent journal articles in the field of material handling and industrial logistics.
-One copy of any article not distributed in class will be placed on reserve in the library or an Internet URL will be provided from which the article can be downloaded.
+There is no textbook for this course.
+The materials consist entirely out of recent journal articles in the field of material handling and industrial logistics.
+One copy of any article not distributed in class will be placed on reserve in the library.